harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/services/propagate-and-override-cd-services.md

 :::

-When defining a pipeline, you can pass the service, its variables, artifact and manifest inputs through multiple stages.
+When defining a pipeline, you can pass the service, its variables, artifact, and manifest inputs through multiple stages.
+You can propagate a service from a previous templated or non-templated stage.
+You can also propagate a service from one templated stage to another stage referring to a different template.

-Following are the supported service propagation combinations:

-- A non-template CD stage with subsequent non-templated CD stages
-- A templated CD stage with subsequent templated CD stages (stages referring the same template)
-- A templated CD stage with subsequent templated CD stages (stages referring a different template)
+### Limitations

+You cannot propagate services between different deployment types.
+For example, you cannot propagate a Kubernetes service between a Kubernetes deployment stage and a Native Helm deployment stage.

 ### Requirements

-Make sure you have met the following requirements.

-- The service must be configured as a runtime input in the stage template or stage.
+Make sure that the service is configured as a runtime input in the stage template or stage.
-- The template or the configured subsequent stage must support service inputs.

 ### Visual summary